awsdocs/aws-freertos-docs/doc_source/freertos-ota-dev.md

 + Verify the authenticity and integrity of new firmware after it's deployed to devices\.
 + Monitor the progress of a deployment\.
 + Debug a failed deployment\.

+## Tagging OTA Resources<a name="ota-tagging"></a>

+To help you manage your OTA resources, you can optionally assign your own metadata to updates and streams in the form of tags\.
+Tags enable you to categorize your AWS IoT resources in different ways, for example, by purpose, owner, or environment\.
+This is useful when you have many resources of the same type — you can quickly identify a specific resource based on the tags you've assigned to it\.

+For more information about tagging and AWS IoT, see [Tagging Your AWS IoT Resources](https://docs.aws.amazon.com/iot/latest/developerguide/tagging-iot.html)\.